Qaw/bmeurant.github.io/ember/training/routing.md

     > export default Ember.Route.extend({
     >
     >   model: function () {
-    >     // WARN : SOULD NOT BE DONE : We should not affect anything to windows but
+    >     // WARN : SHOULD NOT BE DONE : We should not affect anything to windows but
     >     // for the exercice, we want to access to comics from console today
     >     window.comics = [{title: "BlackSad"}, {title: "Calvin and Hobbes", scriptwriter: "Bill Watterson"}];
     >